morenoh149/react-native-contacts/README.md

 ** IMPLEMENTATION PENDING **

-An Object containing phonetic representations of the contacts names.
+An Object containing phonetic representations of the contact's names.

 Notes: